-Whether you’re an adrenalin addict or a mere bystander on the race track, we’ve prepared 41 fun facts about Formula One that will surely keep you up to speed…
+Whether you’re an adrenalin addict or a mere bystander on the race track, we’ve prepared some fun facts about Formula One that will surely keep you up to speed…

-Formula One racing was set to be launched in 1950.
+Formula One racing launched over 70 years ago, with its first race on 13th May 1950.
 It remains as entertaining today as it was when it started.

 The first world Formula One championship race had two titles.